chinchunc9858/apcsa-freedom-project/tool/learning-log.md

   * The font can be changed to our liking.
   * It is able to make logos and symbols such as the next button.

+  2/11/24:
+* I learned that Flutter has a lot of documentation.
+  * different types of keywords for different types of icons.
+  * there are different sections such as the head, body, and bottom.

 <!--